Nav

-Glioblastoma, historically called glioblastoma multiforme, is one of the most aggressive types of brain tumors.
-Patients are often given very poor prognoses and consider proper glioblastoma end-of-life care to manage their conditions in their final stages.
+Glioblastoma is one of the most aggressive types of brain tumors.
+Patients are often given very poor prognoses and experience many different symptoms.
+They often need specialized glioblastoma end-of-life care in their final stages.

 Why should you have your surgery with Dr. Cohen?